There are three fellowship tracks available:

 - Interdisciplinary Developmental Disabilities Clinic (IDD): in this unique clinic, the patient, their family, and their entire community-based team are present for evaluation, assessment, and the creation of treatment recommendations from a multi-disciplinary team of providers.

 Sports neuropsychology is also a major element of the training experience.
 Fellows are engaged in extensive participation within school-based concussion management intervention programs.
 There are also many consultation opportunities, including work with concussion management return-to-play programs at regional high schools, middle schools, and colleges.
-Fellows also rotate within several clinics devoted to brain injury patients:
+Fellows also rotate within several clinics devoted to patients who have experienced brain injury:

-- Sports Neuropsychology Clinic: seeing patients in the post-acute phase of recovery, providing abbreviated neuropsychological evaluations to guide diagnostic decisions and treatment.
+- Sports Neuropsychology Clinic: Seeing patients with persisting symptoms after concussion (PSaC), providing targeted neuropsychological evaluations to guide diagnostic decisions and treatment.

-Pediatric fellows are provided the opportunity to participate in WADA procedures and attend the weekly epilepsy surgical planning conference.
+Pediatric fellows are provided the opportunity to participate in Wada Tests and attend the weekly epilepsy surgical planning conference.
 As part of their training in hematology/oncology, attendance at the Pediatric Tumor Board is also available.